mvolkmann/blog/src/swift/SwiftUI.md

 "https://developer.apple.com/documentation/swiftui/shape/fill(style:)",
 "fill" %} view modifier.

-It is not possible to apply both the `fill` view modifier and either the `stroke` or `strokeBorder` view modifier.
+Before iOS 17 it was not possible to apply both the `fill` view modifier and either the `stroke` or `strokeBorder` view modifier.
-One way to render a shape is filled AND has a border is to render it twice in a `ZStack` where the bottom shape is filled and the top shape has a stroke.
+One way to render a shape is filled AND has a border was to render it twice in a `ZStack` where the bottom shape is filled and the top shape has a stroke.
 Another way is to render the shape once with a stroke and add a background version of the shape that is filled.